smart-data-lake/getting-started/presentation/lecture_notes.md

 ## Partitions
 First have a look at `data/btl_distances`.

-There are two sub-directories named with the partition name and value.
+There are two subdirectories named with the partition name and value.

 **Task**: recompute *compute-distances* only with/for partition `LSZB` <br>
 **Hint**: use CLI help